Rev. Charles H. Ryans Community Service Award

 In 1994, Marvin Morgan, a Deacon at that time, partitioned the church to start a program in recognition of Dr. King.
 Although MLK Day had been a national holiday honoring Dr. King since 1983 and celebrated in many states and communities, Mr. Morgan wanted Salem Gilfield to join our community in this celebration.
-Inspired by Rev. Ryans’ Pastoral stewardship and service in many ministries, religious and community organizations, he requested an Award be presented during the MLK program, and named in honor of Rev. Ryans.
-The Award would be presented during the MLK Program and given to a person each year who had demonstrated outstanding service in the church and community.
-Subsequently, with the approval of the governing board and church members, the first Rev. Charles H. Ryans Community Service Award was presented in January 1994.
+Inspired by Rev. Ryans’ Pastoral stewardship and service in many ministries, religious and community organizations, he partitioned the Governing Board to start a Service Award in Honor of Rev. Ryans.
+The award would be presented during the MLK Program and given to a person who had demonstrated outstanding service in Salem Gilfield, and the Memphis Community.
+Subsequently, with the approval of the Governing Board and church members, the first Rev. Charles H. Ryans Community Service Award was presented in January 1994.

-Each year, since 1994, as a tribute to Dr. King, the Rev. Charles H. Ryans Community Service Award is presented to a recipient (s) during the Dr. Martin Luther King, Jr. Day Program.
-Along with the Rev. C. H. Ryans Sr. Community Service Award, the program includes a memorial tribute to members, as well.
+Every year, since 1994, as a tribute to Dr. King, the Rev. Charles H. Ryans Community Service Award is presented to a recipient (s) during the Dr. Martin Luther King, Jr. Day Program.
+Along with the Rev. Ryans Sr. Community Service Award, the program includes a memorial tribute to members, as well.

 Rev. Charles Henry Ryans, Pastor (1981 – 1996)

 Reverend Charles H. Ryans was ordained as the minister of the Gospel on June 27, 1976, at Metropolitan Baptist Church by Dr. Fred C. Lofton, Pastor Emeritus.
 While at Metropolitan Baptist Church, he served as a Sunday School Teacher, Deacon, General Director of the Baptist Training Union, and Director of Christian Education.
 He also severed as President of the Memphis Sunday School and Baptist Training Union Congress for 15 years.

 He was a native of Greensboro, Alabama, and a veteran of World War II, where he served for two years, attaining the rank of Sergeant.
 He received his Bachelor’s degree in 1950 from Tuskegee University in Mechanical Industries with a major in Building Construction.
 After graduating from Tuskegee University, he accepted employment with E. H. Davis & Sons in Memphis, TN, a Black construction firm.